9rum/flatflow/README.rst

 Chronica is a data-imbalance-aware scheduler and associated scheduling framework for distributed deep learning.
 Chronica accelerates data-parallel training with imbalanced data such as video, audio, and text by reducing unnecessary operations and memory usage while improving scalability and resource utilization.
-The goal of Chronica is to make a fast, efficient and easy-to-use data scheduling framework, compatible with existing deep learning systems such as TensorFlow, PyTorch, JAX and DistDGL.
+The goal of Chronica is to make a fast, efficient and easy-to-use data scheduling framework, compatible with existing deep learning systems such as TensorFlow, PyTorch, JAX and DGL.

 |